Washington Bucket List: 26 Things to do in Washington State

 You may get a chance to see species like Coho, Steelhead, and Cockeye.

-Boating in the waters is always a pleasant experience.
+Boating in the waters is always a pleasant experience and paddleboarding is also featured in our date ideas guide.

 West Seattle